 Downgrading the display settings can also help fix the image loading issue in the Safari browser.

-As mentioned, the macOS has multiple system applications, like Safari, Notes, Mail, etc., that rely on the Apple WKWebView to render the HTML elements and support scripts.
+As mentioned, macOS has multiple system applications, such as Safari, Notes, Mail, etc., that rely on Apple WKWebView to render HTML elements and support scripts.

-If you’re simultaneously using these apps, WebKit is heavily utilized for rendering.
-And sometimes, it fails to render the pages, resulting in blank screens or distorted layouts.
+If you’re simultaneously using these apps, the WebKit engine is highly utilized for rendering.
+Sometimes, it fails to render the pages, resulting in blank screens or distorted layouts.

-Here, it would be best to consider closing less useful system applications like Notes, Mail app, etc., for better resource allocation to help page rendering in Safari browser.
+In such cases, we can close the less practical system applications like Notes, Mail app, etc., for better resource allocation.
 The Force Quit program or Activity Monitor can kill the other apps.

-Few users have reported that closing other system apps has helped them temporarily fix the issue.
+Few users have reported that closing other system apps has helped them fix the issue.

 - Click on the More Info link.